 This one is for the gentleman out there who like to travel but don’t like to look scrubby doing it.

 My husband has the coolest job.
 You see, his company is 100% remote, which means he can work from anywhere in the world.
-Not only that, but they are constantly flying him to meetings in places like Germany, South Africa and Mexico.
+Not only that, but they are constantly flying him to meetings in places like Germany, South Afric, and Mexico.
 That’s a lot of work travel, and it means he has had to upgrade his personal travel style quite a bit.
-I thought I would share his style secret with you guys: Bluffworks wrinkle-free travel clothes.
+I thought I would share his secret for stylish men’s travel clothes with you guys: Bluffworks wrinkle-free men’s travel clothes.

 Bluffworks makes these fantastic work casual travel pants.
 Mike loves these pants so much that he has FIVE pairs.
 He’s got them in gray, in blue, in khaki.
 He even has the chinos.
 He wears them for work travel but also when we travel places like Japan and he wants to not look like a schlubby backpacker dude.